 noted that the sample should not be frozen and thawed repeatedly.

 4. Does the sample need special attention during detection?

-1) For biochemical detection, the sample should be free from hemolysis, lipemia and jaundice.
+1) For metabolism assay detection, the sample should be free from hemolysis, lipemia and jaundice.
 Tissue samples should be washed and dried before weighing.

 2) After the sample is processed, it is best to detect it as soon as possible and keep it on the ice box for detection.